uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

     2. Ensure that Aboriginal peoples have equitable access to jobs, training, and education opportunities in the corporate sector, and that Aboriginal communities gain long-term sustainable benefits from economic development projects.

     3. Provide education for management and staff on the history of Aboriginal peoples, including the history and legacy of residential schools, the _United Nations Declaration on the Rights of Indigenous Peoples_, Treaties and Aboriginal rights, Indigenous law, and Aboriginal–Crown relations.
 This will require skills-based training in intercultural competency, conflict resolution, human rights, and anti-racism.

-We are all Treaty people: Communities, alliances, and hope
+### We are all Treaty people: Communities, alliances, and hope

 The Commission believes that reconciliation cannot be left up to governments, the courts, and churches alone.
 There must also be dialogue and action in communities across the country.
 Reconciliation must happen across all sectors of Canadian society.
 Canadians still have much to learn from each other.
-Past generations of newcomers faced injustices and prejudice similar to those experienced by residential school students and their families.
+Past generations of newcomers faced injustices and prejudice similar to those experienced by residential school students and<!--x-->
+their families.
 More recent immigrants have struggled with racism and misconceptions as they come to take their place in the Canadian nation.